jsha129/PropertyPy/README.md

 General API info: https://developer.domain.com.au

-Please play with this and `1_get_yearly_data.ipynb` to get successful authentication.
+Please play with this and `get_yearly_data.ipynb` to get successful authentication.

 (2) Latitudes and longitudes of suburb postcodes. `Australian_Post_Codes_Lat_Lon.csv` - bit outdated, but still OK.
 This was downloaded from Australia post (https://auspost.com.au).